How to Play Omaha Hi Poker – Complete 8-Step Guide

 Post-Turn Action

-After the flop, a third deal takes place – the 4th community card, also known as the Turn.
-Like the flop, this card is also open to use to all active players.
-Once again, the remaining players have the option to check, bet, call (if there's a bet), raise (if there's a bet) or fold.
+After the flop, the 4th community card — known as the Turn — is dealt.
+Just like the flop, this card can be used by all active players to build the best possible hand.
+The remaining players again have the option to check, bet, call (if there is a bet), raise, or fold.

 6